sodexx7/yui_erc1155/TestCases.md

 5. **URI Test**
     * testSetURI
-    * testEmitURI when mint one token, emit this event
+    * testEmitURI when update one token's URT, emit the URI

 ## Test Cases